 The name Faneromeni (=Revealed) derives from the icon of the Virgin Mary found that once appeared in the small cave, the “Hermit’s Cave”, located just next to the sanctuary of the temple.
 According to tradition, once a shepherd found this small icon of Virgin Mary in this cave and stored that in his bag, with his brunch.
 After arriving at his home, he told his wife to open the bag and see something.
 She however found only the food.
 Indeed, the next day, the shepherd revisited the cave and saw that the picture reappeared at the same place (=> Faneromeni).
 He took that again, but the same procedure was repeated twice.
 Then he realized that it was the will of the Virgin Mary to stay there and he called two monks, who built a monastery there.
 Even today the small icon is stored in the hole of the cave.

-Today the monastery is almost deserted.
-Only on 15th of August it is crowded by the pilgrims that arrive from the surrounding area.
-Then a traditional ceremony takes place here, when the icon of the Virgin Mary, the "Revealed Lady" is transferred on foot from the church of St George in Skopi, accompanied by the pilgrims.
+Today the monastery is not operating.
+Only on 15th of August, it is crowded by the pilgrims that arrive from the surrounding area.
+Then a traditional ceremony takes place here, when the icon of the Virgin Mary, the "Revealed Lady" is transferred on foot from the church of Saint George in Skopi, accompanied by the pilgrims.